Cloud-Architekt/cloud-architekt.github.io/_posts/2020-08-11-azurepim-pag-rbac.md

 1. Currently this feature is in public preview and my described use cases and solution approaches are not included in the technical documentation (as valid or supported scenario of PAG).
 2. During my tests I have found some delays and latency until membership changes has been effected in Azure DevOps or Intune RBAC/portal.
 As always it's require to evaluate if this range of delay and result passed your security or compliance requirements.
 3. Consider to protect users with assigned privileges outside of Azure AD admin roles.
 Users with assigned roles "Authenticator or Password Administrator" are able to reset credentials of PAG-assigned permissions.
-As already described in many previous blog posts, only user assignment to Azure AD directory roles (permanent or eligible) will protect them and restrict credential management (by "Privileged Authenticator or Password Administrators").
+As already described in many previous blog posts, only user assignment to Azure AD directory roles (permanent or eligible, direct or role-assignable groups) will protect them and restrict credential management (by "Privileged Authenticator or Password Administrators").

 <br>